Twin Perspectives

 swimming pools seaside los jameos

-What’s the best family-friendly activities to do on Lanzarote?
+What Are the Best Family-Friendly Activities to do on Lanzarote?

 Read our full round-up of 11 BEST Things to do in Lanzarote with Kids

-In fact, I couldn’t think of anything worse than being on a secluded beach with a young child now – easy access to snacks, toilets and a place to wash off the sand is now my beach essentials.
+In fact, I couldn’t think of anything worse than being on a secluded beach with a young child now.
+Easy access to snacks, toilets and a place to wash off the sand are my beach essentials.

 • Playa Dorada: Golden sand, calm waters, pedal boats, sunbeds.